Versality in toric geometry: Explicit generators of

 \begin{proof} If $g_d=1$, then $\lan c,v^j\ran=\lan c,v^i\ran=\lan c,w\ran\in \ZZ$, where $w$ is a lattice point lying on the line passing through $v^i$ and $v^j$ ( $w$ exists, since $g_d=1$).
 If $g_d\geq 2$, then $s_i=s_j$ by definition.
 Together with $\lan c,v^j\ran=\lan c,v^i\ran$ this shows the claim. \end{proof}

-Each path along compact edges determines an element of $\Z^\kPr$, whose entries count how often an edge was stridden ($\kPr$ is the total number of compact edges).
+Each path along compact edges determines an element of $\Z^\kPr$, whose entries count how often and from which direction we passed through an edge ($\kPr$ is the total number of compact edges).
 While this element does not suffice to recover the original path completely, we will, nevertheless, call it a path, too.

 \begin{definition} For $a, \kc\in \tail(\kP)^\vee$ we define (as in \cite{alt}) the following paths on the $1$-skeleton of $\kP$:

 Moreover, we define the path $\un{\lam}^c(a):=\un{\lam}(a)+\un{\mu}^c(a)$, which is a special path from $v_*$ to $v(c)$ that depends on $a$. \end{definition}